katyabalin/tennis-era-explorer/README.md

 pip install -r requirements.txt
 ```

-Download the data files from [Jeff Sackmann's repo](https://github.com/JeffSackmann/tennis_atp) into a `data/` folder, then:
+Download the ATP and WTA data files from [Jeff Sackmann's repos](https://github.com/JeffSackmann) into a `data/` folder, then:

 ```bash
 streamlit run app.py
 ```